+ free ebook

 The highly publicized focus on a wall between the United States and Mexico misses the bigger picture of strengthening border enforcement around the world.

 Empire of Borders is a tremendous work of narrative investigative journalism that traces the rise of this border regime.
 It delves into the practices of "extreme vetting," which raise the possibility of "ideological" tests and cyber-policing for migrants and visitors, a level of scrutiny that threatens fundamental freedoms and allows, once again, for America's security concerns to infringe upon the sovereign rights of other nations.

-In Syria, Guatemala, Kenya, Palestine, Mexico, the Philippines, and elsewhere, Miller finds that borders aren’t making the world safe—they are the frontline in a global war against the poor.
+In Syria, Guatemala, Kenya, Palestine, Mexico, the Philippines, and elsewhere, Miller finds that borders aren't making the world safe–especially not in the midst of an ever-worsening climate crisis.
+They are, undoubtedly, the frontline in a global war against the poor.